Kartel07/Audio-Deepfake-Detection/README.md

 ### Standardization Pipeline
 All audio data undergoes deterministic preprocessing prior to model feature engineering:
-* Monophonic channel reduction and strict resampling to $16\text{ kHz}$.
+* Monophonic channel reduction and strict resampling to 16 kHz.
-* Temporal alignment to a rigid 4.0-second window ($64,000$ discrete samples) via symmetric zero-padding or uniform truncation.
+* Temporal alignment to a rigid 4.0-second window (64,000 discrete samples) via symmetric zero-padding or uniform truncation.
 * Log-mel spectrograms computed using a 1024-point FFT, 256-sample hop length, and 128 Mel bins (where applicable).

 ---